dextra/challenges/backend/README.md

 `http://localhost:3000/api/characters?house=5a05e2b252f721a3cf2ea33f`

-The result need to be all characters has the house id equal 5a05e2b252f721a3cf2ea33f
+The result need to be all characters belongs to the house with id: `5a05e2b252f721a3cf2ea33f`

 ## Unit tests